What happens if you can’t afford a funeral? Assistance with funeral costs in Australia

 If your loved one was the victim of a road accident, or their death involved a motor vehicle, the Transport Accident Commission (TAC) may offer assistance for covering the funeral costs.
-If the bereaved successfully applies for this funding, they could be eligible for a maximum of $16,410 towards the funeral.
+If the bereaved successfully apply for this funding, they could be eligible for a maximum of $16,410 towards the funeral.
 This includes burial, cremation, and monument costs.

 Funeral Assistance for Victims of Crime

-If your loved one’s passing was directly linked to a violent crime, the Victims of Crime Assistance Tribunal (VOCAT) can award funeral expenses for family members, as well unrelated individuals who incurred costs as a direct result of the primary victim’s death.
+If your loved one’s passing was directly linked to a violent crime, the Victims of Crime Assistance Tribunal (VOCAT) can award funeral expenses for family members, as well as unrelated individuals who incurred costs as a direct result of the primary victim’s death.